VISION

 Leading proponent of regenerative organic agriculture, Av is engaged in food security and natural medicine projects across six continents.
 He serves as the Senior Agronomist at Gaia Green Organics; the Chief Agricultural Scientist with Green Gorilla; the Director of Cultivation atECO Canadian Organic; the Chief Soil Scientist at CaliCann (Colombia); Chief Operating Officer at Atlas Hemp (Malawi), and Quality Assurance Person for several cannabis facilities including his own Wildwood Flower.
 A long-time member of the Canadian Organic Growers and the National Farmers’ Union.
 More recently a member of Régénération Canada and the Canadian Psychedelic Association.
 Av is also a faculty member at Earth University (www.navdanya.org) in India where he delivers courses on agroecology and organic farming and a faculty member at the Nova Scotia Community College delivering a course on cannabis production.
 Av is proud and privileged to be a settler in Mi’kma’ki, the unceded territory of the Mi’kmaw, and constantly seeks to better understand his responsibilities in adhering to the Peace and Friendship Treaties signed by the sovereign Nations.

 James and his family practice regenerative agriculture through their farm working with 50 beef cow calf pairs, 80 acres of pasture, and 300 acres of cropland in Ontario.
 James is fascinated in the regenerative powers of cattle, humans and pasture.
-Outside of farming, James works as an Account Manager for TD Bank’s Agriculture Services looking after the financing for 100 industry diverse farmers.
+Outside of farming, James is the Director of Agricultural Credit at Kindred Credit Union which is the financing partner for over 2600 industry diverse farms and businesses.
 James is also the Co-initiator for the Perspectives Potluck which is a symposium style event that brings together decision makers with vastly different perspectives to find commonality and build a more resilient food system.

 Amanda is a resilient food systems specialist with 10+ years of experience in urban & rural global agri-food value chains.
 She has worked from seed to palate in value chains and all across different sectors including government, not-for-profit, academia and the private sector experience with the many sides of our food ecosystems.
 Amanda has lived with and learned from communities around the world.
 She has supported the development of resilience in livelihood strategies through years of research and work with thousands of smallholder farming families in Cameroon, India, Malaysia, Morocco, Malawi, France and Canada.
 She is currently pursuing a PhD focusing on the decolonization of food systems.
 She believes that food has the power to change our common future and she is driven to be part of helping it create a healthier tomorrow.